New Construction of the Subway Line U5 in Central Berlin

 CDM Smith has been contributing to the success of the project since 1995 – first as a construction site consultant and planner, and then, since 2010, as a geotechnical and tunnelling consultant for the detailed design and implementation.
-Our consulting services are based on a variety of civil engineering specialities such as jet grouting, diaphragm wall construction, ground freezing and compensation grouting.
-We are also responsible for geodetic and geotechnical measurement programmes in monitoring and evaluating the shield tunnelling process as well as soil improvement and structural deformation.
-Our services also cover soil management as well as soil and waste disposal alongside disposal supervision.
+Our consulting services was based on a variety of civil engineering specialities such as jet grouting, diaphragm wall construction, ground freezing and compensation grouting.
+We were also responsible for geodetic and geotechnical measurement programmes in monitoring and evaluating the shield tunnelling process as well as soil improvement and structural deformation.
+Our services also covered soil management as well as soil and waste disposal alongside disposal supervision.

 Our geotechnical consultancy services cover, among other things, special-purpose constructions such as jet-spraying, slit-wall construction, foundation grounding and compensating injection as well as geodetic and geotechnical measurement programmes for the monitoring and evaluation of shield drives.
 CDM Smith advises the client on soil management and soil and waste disposal and takes over the overall disposal control during construction work.

 For the section of the gap between the Marx-Engels-Forum and the Brandenburg Gate the tunnel-driving machine "Bärlinde" was used.
 Special technical challenges lurk in the sandy Berlin subsoil, in the form of larger boulders, old buildings as well as the challenges offered by the crossing of the Spree.
 "Bärlinde" was produced by Herrenknecht specifically for the Berlin site.